Maths and Physics tuition at your own pace.

 I'm unsure about whether you will be suitable

-Contact me by phone, email, Skype or Facetime to just have a chat There is no commitment from either of us to continue.
+Contact me by phone or email to just have a chat There is no commitment from either of us to continue.

 What happens if we can't get on with you